viamrobotics/docs/docs/tutorials/try-viam-sdk.md

 ---
-title: "Try Viam: How to use the Viam SDK to control your Rover"
+title: "Try Viam: How to use the Viam SDK to control your Viam Rover"
 linkTitle: "Try Viam: Drive the Rover with the SDK"
 weight: 40
 type: "docs"
-description: "Try Viam by using the Viam SDK to make your rover move in a square."
+description: "Try Viam by using the Viam SDK to make your Viam Rover move in a square."
 ---

 Hopefully you have had a chance to play around with the Viam Rover a bit, and you are now ready to control the rover using some real code!